alwaysgoobus/HTEMEL/README.md

   Random projects/game made in html runnable in your chromebook/windows device.
-Just download the game you want it will be ready for you.
+Just click the links and play, if it's blocked by your work or school download the game directly at the release tab.

 Blackjack: <https://alwaysgoobus.github.io/HTEMEL/blackjack.html>